 Decimal fractions were seen about 952 AD, with scholars using a bar over the units digit, e.g. 9995.
 Commonly seen today as an underbar to superscript digits when printing monetary values e.g. 9995.
 Later, a "separatrix" (a short, roughly vertical ink stroke) between the units and tenths position became the norm among Arab mathematicians (e.g. 99ˌ95), while an L-shaped or vertical bar (|) served as the separatrix in England.

-These "Arabic" numerals were adapted by scholars in the West after 1202, importantly Leonardo Pisano (Fibonacci), followed by Sacrobosco at the University of Paris — and after the late 1500s came into regular use worldwide.
+These "Arabic" numerals were adapted by scholars in the West after 1202, importantly Leonardo Pisano (Fibonacci), followed by Sacrobosco at the University of Paris — and after 1494 came into regular use worldwide.

 Now, why that long delay ?
 In fact in Florence (top trading centre in the west in 1299) bookkeepers were forbidden the use of these new Arabic numerals.

-And so the west had to wait for the invention of the printing press in Germany around 1440, and seeing their useful application when printing verse numbers in the Bible in the late 1500s, before Arabic numerals achieved widespread acceptance.
+And so the west had to wait for the invention of the printing press in Germany around 1440, the publishing of the "

 Finally, something they could agree on. α